-Draft ETSI GR PDL 021 V1.0.2 (2023-07)
+Draft ETSI GR PDL 021 V1.0.3 (2023-07)

-Permissioned Distributed Ledger (PDL);
+Permissioned Distributed Ledgers (PDL);

-Overview of Use Cases in 3GPP Network and Impact Analysis on Architecture Integration
+Overview of use cases in 3GPP network and impact analysis on architecture integration

 Disclaimer

 The present document has been produced and approved by the Permissioned Distributed Ledger (PDL) ETSI Industry Specification Group (ISG) and represents the views of those members who participated in this ISG.
 It does not necessarily represent the views of the entire ETSI membership.